 Once eggs have been washed and the bloom has been removed, they need to be refrigerated.
 All commercial eggs need to be washed before being sold.

-And if an egg has previously been refrigerated, it needs to remain refrigerated.
-When you buy eggs at the grocery store, they come washed and refrigerated.
+If an egg has previously been refrigerated, it needs to remain refrigerated.
+When you buy eggs at the grocery store, they come washed, sterilized, and refrigerated.

 If you choose to wash your eggs before storing them, you’ll want to ensure that you are doing it in hot running water.
 The hot water causes the egg to expand inside of the shell, which helps prevent bad bacteria from entering.

 Take the soiled egg and wipe any yucky spots while running the hot water.
 And there is no need to use soap, bleach, or vinegar.